simon-ohara/articles/create-chromiumos-usb-using-osx.md

    1:             Windows_FAT_32 USB2                    7.8 GB     disk2s1
 ```

-6. Use the `dd` command to install the image onto the flash drive.
+Use the `dd` command to install the image onto the flash drive.
 In this example `<<image-destination>>` is `disk2`. **WARNING** this will erase all existing data on the targetted volume - in this case the entire flash drive.
 ```
 $ sudo dd if=<<image-file>>.img of=/dev/<<image-destination>>
 ```

 This may take some time depending on the spec of you Mac.
 Mine took around 50/60mins to complete.

-## Running ChromiumOS
+## Booting into ChromiumOS from the flash drive

-Once complete you can connect your USB to the machine on which you wish to run ChromiumOS.
+Once the image installation is complete you can plug your flash drive into the old laptop.
 You will need to enter the Boot List or Setup menus to select USB as the boot drive so that it runs from the flash drive.

 On first run Chromium takes you through a few setup steps.
 The first is selecting your language and keyboard layout, together with you preferred network (as almost everything in UI thereafter requires a connection to the internet).
 In my case a relevant driver for wifi didnt come with the image and so I was unable to select a network.
 If you are experiencing something similar you have two options (besides building your own ChromiumOS image):